-Anchors the text to one of nine positions within the text box.
+Anchors the text to one of nine positions within a text box.
 The left and right anchor positions can only be selected when Full width is not selected.
-A text anchor only determines the position of the text within the text box and does not change the paragraph alignment of the text inside the text box.
+A text anchor only determines the position of the text within a text box and does not change the paragraph alignment of text inside a text box.